top of page

 © 2025, Water Planning Matters

 The information provided on this website is intended for educational and advocacy purposes only.
-Water Planning Matters is a citizen-led group working to increase transparency and compliance in planning practices.
+Water Planning Matters is a citizen-led, non-partisan all-volunteer group working to increase transparency and compliance in land use planning.
 While we strive for accuracy and thoroughness, errors or omissions may occur and content should not be taken as legal advice.
 Planning department actions, agency responses, and interpretations of law are subject to change.
 Water Planning Matters disclaims liability for any action taken or not taken based on information on this site.
 Water Planning Matters has a fiscal sponsor for donations via Responsible Development, a Washington State 501(c)(3) nonprofit.

 bottom of page